Tung-Sol: Expansion in the 1920s-1940s

-Post war expansion
+Post-war expansion

-Between 1941 and 1946, Tung-Sol undertaken extensive expansion of its plant and equipment in the field of miniature and sealed beam lamps.
+Between 1941 and 1946, Tung-Sol had undertaken extensive expansion of its plant and equipment in the field of miniature and sealed beam lamps.
 In 1945 a post-war expansion program allowed a $1 million secured loan, and the company listed another plant in Brooklyn in 1946 for manufacturing and also acquired a Pennsylvania electronic tube plant it was operating under lease agreement for war production.
 Tung-Sol moved machinery to the acquired plant in Pennsylvania from its Brooklyn and Newark plants that were idle in work due to labor shortage after the war.
 In 1946, Tung-Sol had about $1,6 million expenditures, by doubling the facilities that were not owned in 1941 and had begun making its own machinery, purchased items from external sources, glass blowing of miniature bulbs, and purchased General Electric and Westinghouse bases.